Image UO Education Sign

 Project THRIVE: Employer Training for Hiring, Retaining, and Inclusively Valuing Employees with Disabilities

 Project THRIVE addresses employment barriers faced by transition-age youth and young adults with disabilities (18+) by identifying employer-side challenges to hiring, retention, and advancement.
 Grounded in a Participatory Action Research approach and building on prior survey research, the project conducts semi-structured interviews and focus groups with employers, employed young adults with disabilities, workforce and rehabilitation professionals, and transition service providers.
+Insights from these stakeholder perspectives inform the development of targeted employer training modules.

 Oregon Statewide Transition Conference (OSTC)

 SSET staff coordinate the annual Oregon Statewide Transition Conference in collaboration with the Executive Steering Committee.
 Held annually in late winter/early spring (February/March), the 1.5-day conference provides current and relevant information on a variety of special education and secondary transition related topics.
 Presenters include individuals with lived experiences, local practitioners, local and state agency personnel, and national experts.
+It's typical audience of approximately 500 attendees includes educators, vocational rehabilitation professionals, service providers, and parents.
+Vendors provide a wide range of resources and services designed to support success for individuals experiencing disabilities.

 Oregon Post-School Outcomes